psliwa/PHPPdf/README.markdown

 ----------------

 * automatic generating table of contents
-* document metadata
-* improve interpretation of attributes and fixing found bugs
 * improve table, header and footer for table, rowspan.
 Fix calculation of cell's min height when colspan is used.
-* refactoring
+* support for markdown syntax (markdown parser)
+* engine for image file generating
+* support for simple bar and pie charts

 <a name="requirements"></a>
 Technical requirements